ibm-cloud-docs/containers/cs_troubleshoot.md

        </tr>
        <tr>
         <td>{{site.data.keyword.Bluemix_notm}} Infrastructure Exception: The user does not have the necessary {{site.data.keyword.Bluemix_notm}} Infrastructure permissions to add servers
         </br></br>
         {{site.data.keyword.Bluemix_notm}} Infrastructure Exception: 'Item' must be ordered with permission.</td>
         <td>You might not have the required permissions to provision a worker node from the IBM Cloud infrastructure (SoftLayer) portfolio.
 See [Configure access to the IBM Cloud infrastructure (SoftLayer) portfolio to create standard Kubernetes clusters](cs_infrastructure.html#unify_accounts).</td>
       </tr>
     </tbody>
   </table>

+7. Continue to work with your cluster by repeating the create, update, or delete action that previously failed.
 <br />